The Bipartisan Congressional Trade Priorities Act: Bringing Home Job-Creating Trade Agreements

 1. A detailed list of Congressional objectives and directions for the Administration to follow and achieve.

 3. Rules to ensure that Congress has the final say in approving a trade agreement.

 On January 9, 2014, leaders of the Ways and Means Committee and Senate Finance Committee introduced H.R.
 3830, the Bipartisan Congressional Trade Priorities Act of 2014 updating and expanding negotiation and consultation requirements.
 In the House, Ways and Means Committee Chairman Dave Camp (R-MI) introduced the bill along with Rules Committee Chairman Pete Sessions (R-TX) and Ways and Means Trade Subcommittee Chairman Devin Nunes (R-CA).

 The White House, Department of Commerce, USTR, and Members of the New Democrat Coalition have all voiced their support for TPA as a key to concluding job-creating trade agreements.
-The legislation also has widespread support in the business community including the Business Roundtable, U.S. Chamber of Commerce, National Association of Manufacturers, the Farm Bureau, and the Coalition of Services Industries, as well as companies in many sectors, including manufacturing, services, agriculture, high tech, and intellectual property, among others.
+The legislation also has widespread support in the business community including the Trade Benefits America Coalition, Business Roundtable, U.S. Chamber of Commerce, National Association of Manufacturers, the Farm Bureau, and the Coalition of Services Industries, as well as companies in many sectors, including manufacturing, services, agriculture, high tech, and intellectual property, among others.